Opty-Fi/docs/protocol/optyfi-protocol/strategy-execution.md

 If these checks fail, the strategy will not be executed.

 The Risk Manager enables OptyFi to enforce risk constraints in real time.
-For example, consider the case where pool ratings are being provided by a credit risk oracle service and a given pool is downgraded from T1 to T2.
+Consider the case where pool ratings are being provided by a credit risk oracle service and a given pool is downgraded from T1 to T2.
 In such a case, the Risk Manager will automatically be updated to "block" any strategies that do not allow T2 pools.

 ## DeFi Adapters